kristenkinnearohlmann/study-javascript/pluralsight/mayo/2-syntax-operators/module-8.md

 - ```apply()``` allows you to pass arguments in addition to the object literal
 - ```this``` will refer to the properties of the object literal passed in even though the method is defined in one product and not the other
+- `call()` allows you to call a method from within an object definition on a specific object, parameters passed separate by comma after the object
+- `apply()` allows you to call a method from within an object definition on a specific object, parameters passed by array after the object

 ## ```'this'``` in Constructor Functions